jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Similar.
 Older.
 Different species."

 A gull lands near the pool.
-Approaches the crab and strikes down and cracks the shell with its beak.
+It approaches the crab and strikes down and cracks the shell with its beak.
 Then calls into the air.

 Mr. Hartley watches.
-"We classify that gull by its beak structure, its feet, its wings.
+"We classify that gull by its beak structure, its feet, its smoothness against the wind.
 Observable traits.
 We don't need to hear its call or understand its thoughts."

-Mary responds, "We observe what works.
+Mary responds, "Everything needs to eat, shelter, procreate.
+We observe their features.
 What works tells us about the environment.
 Form reveals purpose."

 Mr. Webb unwraps the ammonite fossil.
 Holds it up.
 "This shell—it controlled buoyancy.
 The opening suggests tentacles.
 The size suggests a predator."